interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

   3. The SPSP Client's and Server's STREAM Modules will move as much value as possible while staying inside these bounds.
   4. If the SPSP Client reaches their `sendMax`, they end the stream and the connection.
 If the SPSP Server reaches their `receiveMax`, they will end the stream and the connection.

-### Simple data transmission
+#### Simple data transmission

 Given the open STREAM connection, either the SPSP Client or the Server begins sending ILP packets of data.

-This data MUST be [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoded.
 The size of the data SHOULD be defined setting STREAM `maxOffset`.
 Each application built on STREAM and using the principle of data transmission MAY define more restrictive requirements.

+---

-All STREAM parameters - `destinationAccount`, `sendMax`, `receiveMax`, `maxOffset` - are defined in [STREAM's frame encoding](../0029-stream/0029-stream.md#53-frames).
+All STREAM parameters - `destinationAccount`, `sharedSecret`, `sendMax`, `receiveMax`, `maxOffset` - are defined in [STREAM's frame encoding](../0029-stream/0029-stream.md#53-frames).

 Note that the SPSP Client and Server can send as many STREAM payments and data as they want using the same query response.
 The SPSP Client SHOULD query the Server again once the time indicated in the [`Cache-Control` header](#response-headers) has passed.